Skip to content

 Call this when you're done talking to a user to immediately free up resources under-the-hood.
 If the remote user tries to send data to you again, another network_messages_session_request callback will be posted.

-Note that sessions that go unused for a few minutes are automatically timed out.
+Sessions that go unused for a few minutes are automatically timed out.

 Read more in the official Steamworks SDK documentation